Stanford GSB Essay Questions & Tips

 How Do I Uncover ‘What Matters Most to Me’?

-From there, it can be helpful to think back to each major decision you’ve made in your life and reflect on why you made the choice you did.
-Are there any commonalities?
+Next, reflect on the major decisions you have made in life.
+Ask yourself why you made each choice Are there any commonalities?
 Lastly, think about influential people or events in your life stretching back to childhood.
 What or who has made you who you are and why?

 Turning Your Theme into a Strong Essay A

-The essay itself should prove that this ‘thing’ is truly what matters most to you by laying out 2-3 stories and describing how they connect back to it.
+Your essay should demonstrate why this theme truly matters to you.
+Use two or three stories that show how this value has influenced your actions.
 While the stories are typically told in chronological order, the essay should not read as your memoir.
 Be thoughtful and strategic, choosing only your most powerful examples.

 Many times, successful essays begin with what we refer to as a ‘superhero origin story’.
 By this we mean the time in your life or experience that first brought your ‘thing’ (i.e., what matters most to you) into play for you.
 It is the defining moment that triggered a shift in your thinking or approach in a way that has stuck with you from then on out, influencing who you’ve become and who you hope to be in the future.